 Visit Tyresö Palace and gain an insight into how people used to live in a castle some 100 years ago.
 In the dining room, the housemaid is just clearing the table after dinner.
 The wine glasses are empty and the dessert is almost completely gone.

-Nordiska museet owns ‘kaplansgården’, or the chaplaincy, where the local priest lived, with the local guild in Härkeberga being responsible for its day-to-day running.
+Nordiska museet owns Härkeberga Kaplansgård, the residence of the parish curate, with the local heritage guild in Härkeberga being responsible for its day-to-day running.
 Step into a typical central Swedish farm, with a total of 17 red timber buildings dating from the late 1600s to the early 1800s.